 Do you need a specific license to drive an automatic?

-Automatic cars are easier to drive than manuals and, for that reason, the UK has separate driving licenses for manual and automatic cars.
+Automatics are easier to drive than manuals, so the UK has separate driving licenses for manual and automatic cars.
 It’s perfectly reasonable to take your test in an automatic – you may be physically unable to drive a manual, or just don’t want the hassle.
-Many instructors are encouraging their students to learn in an automatic, as well, though there are anecdotal reports they’re doing so primarily to get students through their driving test as quickly as possible.
+Many instructors are now encouraging their students to learn in an automatic, as well, though there are anecdotal reports they’re doing so primarily to get students through their test as quickly as possible.

 Crucially, if you take your UK driving test in an automatic, you’re not legally allowed to drive a manual.
 If you subsequently want to drive a manual, you’ll have to retake your test in a suitable car.
 Conversely, if you take your test in a manual, you’re free and clear to drive automatics, as well.

 There are a number of other countries that have the same licensing regime as the UK.
-If you got your license in a country that doesn’t make the distinction, then exchange it for a UK license, you’ll only be able to drive automatics.
-Again, if you want to drive manuals, you’ll have to take a UK driving test.
+However, if you got your license in a country that doesn’t make the distinction, and then exchange it for a UK license, you’ll only be able to drive automatics.
+Again, if you want to drive manuals, you’ll have to take a UK driving test in a manual car.

-These days, automatics are so commonplace and so good that being limited to driving them alone isn’t the hardship it was once thought to be.
+These days, automatics are so commonplace and so good to drive that being limited to them isn’t the hardship it was once thought to be.
 We’re not just talking about new cars either; there’s a wide choice of excellent used automatic cars available, as well.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us.